-Now, the reason that doesn’t settle things for me completely like it does for Henry Alford — he thinks that just closes the deal; he thinks they definitely see us, watch us, cheer for us — but the reason that doesn’t settle things completely for me is that the Greek word “witness” here, just a couple of verses earlier and three times at least in chapter 11, is a word used to refer to the testimony that the saints of old gave in their willingness to die for the truth of God.
-So, it is possible that Hebrews 12:1 — “surrounded by so great a cloud of witnesses” — simply means that all the saints in the past, when they died, successfully witnessed to their faith on earth and made it to heaven through their suffering.
-So, you can make it, too — not that they are watching you.
+Now, the reason that doesn’t settle things for me completely like it does for Henry Alford — he thinks that just closes the deal; he thinks they definitely see us, watch us, cheer for us — is that the Greek word witness here, just a couple of verses earlier and three times at least in Hebrews 11, is a word used to refer to the testimony that the saints of old gave in their willingness to die for the truth of God.
+So, it is possible that Hebrews 12:1, “surrounded by so great a cloud of witnesses,” simply means that all the saints in the past, when they died, successfully witnessed to their faith on earth and made it to heaven through their suffering, so you can make it too — not that they are watching you.

-We should be cautioned to beware of spending too much time thinking about the saints above so that we are tempted to interact with them in the way that the Roman Catholics do when they pray to the saints and pray to Mary.
+We should be cautioned to beware of spending too much time thinking about the saints above so that we are tempted to interact with them in the way that the Roman Catholics do when they pray to the saints and to Mary.
 I think this is very dangerous for the health of our faith.
-It has led many people, millions I fear, to look to the saints and to Mary in their longing for help, rather than focusing on Christ and the throne of grace that he has opened to us.
+It has led many people (millions, I fear) to look to the saints and to Mary in their longing for help rather than focusing on Christ and the throne of grace that he has opened to us.

 This very book of Hebrews that we just quoted also says, “We do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
-Let us then with confidence” — because of Christ — “draw near to the throne of grace” — not to Mary, not to the saints — “that we may receive mercy and find grace to help in time of need” (Hebrews 4:15–16) Christ is the one mediator between God and man.
-And the New Testament does not encourage us to make the saints or Mary into mediators as we seek God’s help.
+Let us then with confidence [because of Christ] draw near to the throne of grace” — not to Mary, not to the saints — “that we may receive mercy and find grace to help in time of need” (Hebrews 4:15–16).
+Christ is the one mediator between God and man.
+The New Testament does not encourage us to make the saints or Mary into mediators as we seek God’s help.

 The last thing I would say is a caution against sentimentalism.
-You know if you watch movies or television, sooner or later, it seems, every show that has somebody die is going to have some sentimental, sappy statement like, “Well, they are with the angels” or, “They are in heaven” or, “They are looking down on us” without any reference to God or Christ.
-And we are all tempted to hope that those who had no faith as far as we could see — or little faith — we hope they might be saved.
-Of course, Jesus is merciful and the thief on the cross was saved in his eleventh hour.
-And we are not the last judge.
+You know, if you watch movies or television, sooner or later, it seems, every show that has somebody die is going to have some sentimental, sappy statement — like “Well, they are with the angels” or “They are in heaven” or “They are looking down on us” — without any reference to God or Christ.
+We are all tempted to hope that those who had no faith as far as we could see — or little faith — might be saved.
+Of course, Jesus is merciful, and the thief on the cross was saved in his eleventh hour.
+We are not the last judge.
 Maybe God turned somebody’s heart just before they died.
 We don’t make those judgments.

-So, the bottom line is that we should focus on the great, central realities of the New Testament, which are rock solid, absolutely certain, and full of hope for all who trust in Christ.
-And if you think about the great saints in heaven, take heart.
+The bottom line is that we should focus on the great, central realities of the New Testament, which are rock solid, absolutely certain, and full of hope for all who trust in Christ.
+If you think about the great saints in heaven, take heart.
 If they see you at all, they are cheering you on to endure every hardship by encouraging you to focus on Christ.